CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 - Cannot be deleted.
 But old data are aggregated, and data older than 15 months are dropped.

-CloudWatch Components
+CloudWatch Metrics Components

 Namespaces

-- a container for ClouldWatch metrics
+- A container for ClouldWatch metrics

-- The naming convention: aws/service
+- the naming convention: aws/service

 Dimensions